 Hatsun Agro Product procures fresh milk directly from the farmers.
-To facilitate it in this process Hatsun has around 10,000 plus Hatsun Milk Banks (HMBs) covering over 13,000 villages.
-Every day 3.2 lakh plus farmers pour their milk at these HMBs.
+To facilitate it in this process Hatsun has around 10,000 plus Hatsun Milk Banks (HMBs) covering over 10,000 villages.
+Every day more than 4 lakh farmers pour their milk at these HMBs.
 At the HMBs, every farmer's milk is tested for its quality.
 Based on the quality, per-litre price of milk is determined with the help of a two-way price chart.
 The two parameters tested for determining quality are Fat and SNF (solids not fat).

 Based on the quality and the number of litres poured by the farmer, their total amount is calculated.
 This process is done for each and every farmer who pours milk at the HMB.
 Once all the tests are done, each farmer's data (quantity, Fat & SNF% along with the farmer's unique number) is updated in the EKO machines and data is transferred to cloud servers on the same day.
 The farmer is paid every 10 days on a fixed day.
 The entire farmers'database is managed through a state-of-the-art computer software system.
 It would not be out of place to mention that Hatsun has been paying the farmers' on time every 10 days once without any exception – rain or shine.
 Hatsun takes great pride in maintaining this track record for more than two decades.
 The entire dairy farming community in the milk shed where Hatsun operates is aware of this unique track record.